zahidanwar309/MubalooOrgChartTest/README.md

 to run the test use the following command

-adb shell am instrument -w com.mubaloo.org.chart.test.tests/android.test.InstrumentationTestRunner
+"adb shell am instrument -w com.mubaloo.org.chart.test.tests/android.test.InstrumentationTestRunner"

 Four tests in total alone with one UI test.